Women's, Gender, and Sexuality Studies Department (WGS)

 This course is designed to introduce students to non-fiction writing, focusing specifically on the autobiographical work of women of color.
 We will read a variety of different forms of autobiographical text.
 During this course, we will examine how intersections of race, gender, space, and identity are explored in these women's narratives.
 Through the readings, we will investigate the ethical and political obligations of minority writers.
 Also, we will investigate the interplay of identity formation and writing.
 Additionally, we will place these women's narratives into historical and social contexts to understand how these factors influence these women's texts.
 While reading these texts, we will write our own narratives as a method to investigate the lives of women.
 Offered Occasionally.

 WGS 450 Cr.1-9

 Internship in Women's Studies

-The internship is an academically relevant field experience for minors in women’s studies which combine women’s studies scholarship with practical experience.
-The field experience will be supervised by the women’s studies staff.
+The internship is an academically relevant field experience for majors and minors in women's studies which combine women's studies scholarship with practical experience.
+The field experience will be supervised by the women's studies staff.
 A maximum of three credits will be counted toward the minor.
-Repeatable for credit — maximum 6.
-Prerequisite: junior standing; six credits of WGS courses; minimum 2.50 cumulative GPA.
+Repeatable for credit - maximum nine.
+Prerequisite: six credits of WGS courses; WGS major or minor.
 Offered Fall, Winter, Spring, Summer.